DEVOTIONALS

 the first steps to serving Him is to ask for His help to eliminate some

-‘sinful baggage’ from our lives so we can make room for righteousness.
+‘sinful baggage’ from our lives so we can make room for more of His

 What things in your life do you ‘know’ are not pleasing to the Lord?